akhepcat/System-Monitor/README.md

 * load.sh: displays the system CPU utilization
 * sitestats.sh: internal script for rebuilding the web indices
 *
+* page_load_time.pl:  called from webspeed.sh, used to display the total time to download an entire page with all dependancies
 * sysmon.conf:  placed in /etc/default, defines/overrides the script parameters